Fairness and promptness in Muller formulas: Preliminaries

-Given a formula $\phi\in\LTL$, the size $|\phi|$ is the number of operators that appear in $\phi$.
-In the sequel, we will use the following macros:

-The first formula is true for any run where $\phi$ is true in the \emph{future}, the second formula is true for any run where $\phi$ always holds, and the third formula is true for any run where there exists infinitely many positions where $\phi$ holds.
+A \emph{state formula} is a formula that only contains Boolean operators ($\neg$ and $\lor$) and atomic propositions, and is thus entirely evaluated on the first position of $\rho$.
+The operators $\nxt$ and $\untl$ are called \emph{temporal operators}.
+We derive all standard Boolean operators from $\neg$ and $\lor$, let $\top$ and $\bot$ be atomic propositions that are respectively always true and always false, and define a few extra temporal operators as syntactic sugar: $\f \varphi = \top \untl \varphi\ , \g \varphi = \lnot \f \lnot \varphi\ , \finf \varphi = \g\f \varphi$.
+The formula $\f \varphi$ is true for any run where $\varphi$ is \emph{eventually} true, while the formula $\g \varphi$ is true for any run where $\varphi$ \emph{always} holds.
+The formula $\finf \varphi$ holds for any run where there exists infinitely many positions from where $\varphi$ is true, and is used to encode repeated reachability properties, such as the winning condition of a Büchi automaton.